XiamLiTechnologies/mustache-ajax/README.md

 ## Installation

-Just add one of the following scripts to your website:
+Just add one of the following scripts to your website (and also [Mustache](https://github.com/janl/mustache.js) obviously):

 #### Not minified
 ```html